BLI Learning Labs

 Secondary Cohort

 The secondary cohort enrolls a maximum of 15 students aged 13-18.
-Students working at the secondary level complete core assignments during the morning hours either independently or with a tutor.
-Afternoon hours are spent as an apprentice, a BLI TA, or completing dual enrollment coursework in partnership with The University of South Florida.
+Students working at the secondary level complete core assignments during the morning hours either independently or in a small group.
+Afternoon hours are spent, taking electives, as an apprentice, a BLI TA, or completing dual enrollment coursework in partnership with The University of South Florida.

 Quick Facts